sky-art-community/skye/README.md

 # Skye Bot
-Designed to utilitize daily tasks for LINE users.
+Designed to utilize daily tasks for LINE users.

 ## Table of Contents:
 - [Prerequisites](#prerequisites)